HoP-adamas/my_c_compiler/README.md

 # my_c_compiler
-This is small C compiler which can self compile.
+This is small C compiler which can compile itself.
 <br>
 I write the code referring to https://www.sigbus.info/compilerbook.